arjung128/mi_detection/README.md

 This repository includes a PyTorch implementation of Deep Learning for Cardiologist-level Myocardial Infarction Detection in Electrocardiogram.
 Our code makes use of the Physikalisch-Technische Bundesanstalt (PTB) database, available [here](https://physionet.org/content/ptbdb/1.0.0/), and is based on the ConvNetQuake architecture, as described [here](https://advances.sciencemag.org/content/4/2/e1700578).

+The architecture of the model is as follows:

 ![test_img](/architecture.png)

 ### Requirements